 A Ph.D. from the University of Minnesota is designed for students who wish to pursue a research-focused career in academia or industry.

-- A master’s degree in civil engineering i not required for admission.
-However, an MS is highly recommended.
-Students entering the graduate program with a bachelor’s degree are typically asked to complete the M.S. degree before continuing on for a Ph.D. degree
+- you are not required to hold a master’s degree in civil engineering to be admitted.
+However, a master's degree is highly recommended.
+Students entering the graduate program with a bachelor’s degree are typically asked to complete the master's degree before continuing on for a Ph.D. degree

 Co-directed Ph.D.
 Programs